 Contractor: Redlinger & Hanson

-Description: The building faces west and is a three story Bedford stone and buff colored brick, limestone and steel structure.
-The building is located on landscaped grounds on the south side of the center of the city.
+Description: The building faces west and is a three story Bedford stone, buff colored brick, limestone, concrete and steel structure.
+The building is located on landscaped grounds on the south side of the center of Breckenridge.
 Broad steps lead up to the west side main entrance.
 Double bronze doors are surmounted by a transom window, a stone cornice supported by flanking pilasters, and a carved stone eagle.
 There is a covered, rear basement-level entrance and another basement (ground floor) entrance on the north side.
 Closely spaced windows, separated by raised brick pilasters capped by stone, puncture the walls on all sides and levels of the courthouse.
 The corner, top floor windows are surmounted by decorative garlands.
 Similar trim is found above the paired pilasters flanking the main entrance.
 A double-wide window above the entrance is set in a segmental arched opening.
 The original windows were replaced when dropped ceilings were installed.
 The window alterations were tastefully done; the effect is not unattractive.
 Between the first and second floor windows, polychrome ceramic flowers decorate recessed brick panels.
 The floral motif is repeated in the decorated frieze in the cornice above the windows on all four facades.
 The interior has a central dome with geometrically divided stained glass skylight.
 The surrounding murals above the second-floor columned loggia depict early Wilkin County.
 The terrazzo floors and the pink colored Tennessee marble wainscoting on a base of Italian marble are original.
 An inscription carved across the central parapet reads: “To None Will We Delay, To None Will We Deny, Right and Justice”.
-The large courtroom is located on the north side of the third story.
+The large County District Court courtroom is located on the north side of the third story.
+The building houses the County District Court of the 8th Judicial District.
 On the east side is a one story addition.
 The architect was Kien McCarthy & Company and the contractor was Comstock Construction Inc.

 See: The architect Buechiner & Orth of St. Paul, Minnesota designed many courthouses.

-Note: The first courthouse was a frame building used in 1872 which burned.
+History: The county was created in 1868 and Breckenridge was designated as the county seat.
+The first courthouse was a frame building used in 1872 which burned in 1883.
 The second courthouse was built in 1883 and burned in 1924.
-The cost of construction of the present courthouse was $203,492.
+The cost of construction in 1928 to 1929 of the third and present courthouse was $203,492.

 Photos taken 2007, 2008, 2010 and 2018